AnthonyChablov/rms-takehome-assignment/README.md

 ### ⚠️ CORS Resolution

-During development, I encountered Cross-Origin Resource Sharing (CORS) issues when fetching data from the remote USGS resource.
+During development, I encountered Cross-Origin Resource Sharing (CORS) issues when fetching data from the remote USGS resource via the local development environment.
 To address this, I utilized the CORS Anywhere proxy server.
 This tool acts as a proxy, adding the necessary headers to the response to allow the browser to access the data.

 You can find more information about CORS Anywhere and its usage here: